icerainxuiu/usedbookmarket/README.md

 # usedbookmarket
-This is a second-hand book market project based on Django + jQuery + scrapy + mysql
+This is a second-hand book market project based on Django + jQuery + scrapy + mysql.

+1.Set up the server using Django.
+2.Build HTML pages using jquery.
+3.Used scrapy get the data.
+4.Used MySQL database for storage.